BazilSuhail/Texleath-Online-Marketplace/README.md

 ## Project Description:

-**Texleath** is a full-featured e-commerce web application designed for the sale of premium clothing and wearable products.
+**DiObral** is a full-featured e-commerce web application designed for the sale of premium clothing and wearable products.
 Built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**, the platform offers a seamless, scalable, and visually refined shopping experience for both retail customers and business stakeholders.

-With an elegant and responsive interface, Texleath is optimized for user engagement and conversion.
+With an elegant and responsive interface, DiObral is optimized for user engagement and conversion.
 It integrates essential e-commerce functionalities, including a dynamic product catalog, cart and checkout system, user account management, and customer reviews.

 ---